92green/dataparcels/packages/react-dataparcels/README.md

 If you're using React, run `yarn add react-dataparcels`.

-If you aren't, run `yarn add parcels` (and then tell me about your use case!)
+If you aren't, run `yarn add dataparcels` (and then tell me about your use case!)